-"...were working together in a way that never happens.
-These were handshake deals.
-To this day, no one has a contract.
-Everyone left their egos in the south parking lot."
-Allyn E. Kilsheimer, KCE Principal previously worked.
+"...Kilsheimer brought in a team of professionals with whom he had previously worked.
 He selected three firms for every discipline, choosing companies with a local presence and national offices to capitalize on their size.
 Work in each discipline was divided between two of the firms while the third firm served as a peer-review group within that design team...Shop drawings were responded to in about two calendar days instead of the typical 14 to 21 business days.
-And there was an unusually low number (327) of requests for information, which were responded to in hours rather than in days...'
+And there was an unusually low number (327) of requests for information, which were responded to in hours rather than in days..."

 "...Several daily meetings, some as early as 6:00 a.m., allowed key players to discuss progress and identify problems early.
 Contractors also met with Pentagon construction officials daily.
 'That's new to get the owner that deeply involved,' says AMEC's Vermillion.
 Everyone on the team - owner, architect, contractor and subcontractors - has to understand what the project goals are, he says.
 No one can be kept in the dark.
-'That's something that I'll carry to the next job,' Vermillion says ENR, September 2002
+'That's something that I'll carry to the next job,' Vermillion says..."
+ENR, September 2002

-...These collaborative sessions also helped develop strategies to make the work proceed faster.
-Kilsheimer whose firm also was working on another federal construction project, used some of the methods from that project as a starting point to develop a new framing system to limit pro-gressive collapse.
+"...These collaborative sessions also helped develop strategies to make the work proceed faster.
+Kilsheimer, whose firm also was working on another federal construction project, used some of the methods from that project as a starting point to develop a new framing system to limit progressive collapse.
 The system, which is different from the original Wedge One renovation, is designed to resist certain lateral forces.
-New support columns have more rebar and less concrete to support the floor above Pile load tests showed the foundation remained viable, but designers supplemented the existing foundation to enable it to carry increased loads....
-ENR.
-September 2002 Left: caption: "Workman prepares rebar to rebuilding followed a ERing dding cake or stair-step structure. sons of each floor were rebuilt in stages, with the goal of stetting ERing first.
-197
+New support columns have more rebar and less concrete to support the floor above.
+Pile load tests showed the foundation remained viable, but designers supplemented the existing foundation to enable it to carry increased loads...."

+Left: caption: "Workman prepares rebar to 196 reinforce concrete columns"

-...There are other security and structural upgrades in the rebuilt wedge that Pentagon officials decline to discuss.
+"...There are other security and structural upgrades in the rebuilt wedge that Pentagon officials decline to discuss.
 But the blast-resistant windows installed in the exterior walls are credited with saving lives and lessening the damage in the renovated section.
 Crews discovered a message scrawled on some damaged drywall that read: 'Thank you for the safety windows + reinforcement!
 All our people escaped.'
-Since the Phoenix is entirely rebuilt, some improvements were made to the approximately 175 exterior windows, which each weigh about 1,500 lbs. and cost \$10,000...
+Since the Phoenix is entirely rebuilt, some improvements were made to the approximately 175 exterior windows, which each weigh about 1,500 lbs. and cost \$10,000..."
 ENR, September 2002